paulhibbing/IMU-2Regression/README.md

 # Notice
 The contents of this demo are now accessible within the R package TwoRegression.
 You can install the package in R using install.packages("TwoRegression").
 There is a vignette available to demonstrate the use of the package, which you can view after installation using vignette("TwoRegression").
+If this is unappealing, the original instructions for using this repository are given below.

 # IMU-2Regression
 Code and tutorial for using the IMU two regression algorithms